 Walking the Trail of the Dogmatic Creed with St. Joan and St. Thérèse is a metaphor for this clarity and agility which transcends earthly existence.
 By sharing their stories which reveal the self-evident truths in our own life-story, we are with them in clarity of mind.
 By then constructing the mental models of the Kingdom out of the axioms inherent in these truths, we move with Joan and Thérèse in agility of thought.
 In this way we are uniting ourselves with them in the Immaculate Heart of Mary and with Jesus through her even though separated by time and space.

 Through clarity of mind, we understand that the French Royal Combined Hearts of St. Joan and St. Thérèse could lead us nowhere else but to this mystical Kingdom.
-Our devotion is both personal and subjective in our own spirituality while at the same time being objectively communal and societal in helping to build up the Kingdom of God.
+Our devotion leads us to the discovery of a "Holy Expression" that has a force of embodied necessity and communal value for building up the Kingdom of God.
 We understand that the more perfectly we become who Jesus intends us to be in the Kingdom, as St. Thérèse instructs us, the more perfect we become.
-Joan and Thérèse are leading us to the place Jesus intends for us that we might become who He intends us to be.
+Joan and Thérèse are leading us to the place Jesus intends for us that we might ourselves become the embodiment of who He intends us to be.

 Copyright © 2021 Royaume France - All Rights Reserved.